mdernovoi/data-analysis-platform/doc/provision.md

     --access-level="not_protected"
     ```

-  - Set the `concurrent` value in the runner configuration file to a value greater than one to allow concurrent job execution.
+  - Set the `concurrent` value in the runner configuration file to greater than one to allow concurrent job execution.
 The configuration file is located in `{{ paths.data }}/{{ host_prefix }}_gitlab-runner-generic-1/etc.gitlab-runner/config.toml`.

-6) Now you are ready to use the Data Analysis Platform.
+6) Now, you are ready to use the Data Analysis Platform.

   Check out the [HowTo section](index.md) for further steps.